-Dr. Feng Xie is an Associate Professor of Health Economics in the Department of Health Research Methods, Evidence, and Impact (formerly Clinical Epidemiology and Biostatistics) at McMaster University.
+Dr. Feng Xie is Professor of Health Economics in the Department of Health Research Methods, Evidence, and Impact (formerly Clinical Epidemiology and Biostatistics) at McMaster University.
 His research interests include health technology assessment, economic evaluations using models and trial data, patient-reported outcome and preference measures, and health utility measures.
 He teaches health economic evaluation at the Health Research Methodology graduate program.
 Dr. Xie has been involved in numerous HTA and economic evaluations in assessing new health technologies to support national and provincial reimbursement decision making.
 Dr Xie is is also interested in measuring patient-reported outcomes in the context of clinical trials and economic evaluations.
 Dr. Xie teaches HRM graduate courses on economic analysis of health care programs and advanced decision analysis in HTA.
 Dr. Xie received the Career Scientist Award from Ontario Ministry of Health and Long Term Care and Canadian Institutes of Health Research New Investigator Award.
 Dr. Xie is deputy editor of the BMC Journal: Health and Quality of Life Outcomes and an associated editor of Medical Decision Making.
 He is a member of Centre for Health Economics and Policy Analysis (www.chepa.org) and Health Economics at McMaster (HEAM, https://heam.mcmaster.ca/).

 Michael Zoratti is currently pursuing his PhD in health research methodology at McMaster University.
 Through his prior studies at McMaster (MSc) and work experience in the pharmaceutical consulting industry, Michael has specialized in the field of health technology assessment, with training in biostatistics, the critical appraisal of clinical and health economic literature, the development of health economic models, and the methods of systematic literature reviews.
 He has experience applying these research methods to a number of clinical areas, including mental health, rheumatology, diabetes, and oncology.
 His research interests center around the development of health economic evaluation methodologies, including the use of network meta-analysis to inform comparative clinical outcome estimates and the application of health preference measures to health states in cost-utility analyses.